JamesFormosa/security_and_compliance_with_lambda/2 - AWS WAF/README.md

 10. Click Save.
 11. Click Test from the function console.
 12. Navigate to the IP Set and confirm that there are now two approved IP addresses in our IP Set.
 13. Log back into the second EC2 instance and re-run the following command.
-You shgould receive reposnse codes of 200 this time.
+You shgould receive response codes of 200 this time.
 ```
 artillery run test.yaml
 ```